Aloidendron dichotomum (Masson) Klopper & Gideon F.Sm.

 Quiver Tree, Kokerboom

-Aloe dichotoma (basionym), Aloe dichotoma var. montana, Aloe montana, Aloe ramosa, Rhipidodendrum dichotomum
+Aloe dichotoma, Aloe dichotoma var. montana, Aloe montana, Aloe ramosa, Rhipidodendrum dichotomum

-Aloidendron dichotomum, formerly known as Aloe dichotoma, is an extremely tough tree with smooth branches, which are covered with a thin layer of whitish powder that helps to reflect away the hot sun's rays.
+Aloidendron dichotomum, formerly known as Aloe dichotoma, is an extremely tough tree with smooth branches covered with a thin layer of whitish powder that reflects away the hot sun's rays.
 It may reach an age of over 80 years and a height of up to 23 feet (7 m).
-The bark on the trunk forms beautiful, golden-brown scales, but beware, the edges of these scales are razor sharp.
-The crown is often densely rounded as a result of the repeatedly forked branches, hence the species name "dichotoma".
-The blue-green leaves are borne on terminal rosettes, but in juvenile plants the leaves are ranked in vertical rows.
-The bright yellow flowers are borne in winter.
-They have their first flowers when they are about 20 to 30 years old.
+The bark on the trunk forms beautiful golden-brown scales, but beware, the edges of these scales are razor sharp.
+Crown is often densely rounded due to the repeatedly forked branches, hence the species name "dichotoma."
+The blue-green leaves are arranged in terminal rosettes, but they are ranked in vertical rows in juvenile plants.
+Flowers are bright yellow and appear in winter.
+The plant has its first flowers when it is about 20 to 30 years old.